srishti1155/Shop_listify/README.md

 3. **Add Item Page**

-    - llows users to add items from a given set of categories.
+    - Allows users to add items from a given set of categories.